 Each year the International Day of Peace is observed around the world on 21 September.
 The General Assembly has declared this as a day devoted to strengthening the ideals of peace, both within and among all nations and peoples.

-On 16 September 2016, from 9:00 a.m. to 9:30 a.m., the Secretary-General will celebrate the Day in the Peace Garden at United Nations Headquarters by ringing the Peace Bell and observing a minute of silence.
-Women Nobel Peace Prize laureates and the United Nations Messengers of Peace will be invited to participate in the ceremony.
+On 15 September 2017, from 9:00 a.m. to 9:30 a.m., the Secretary-General will celebrate the Day in the Peace Garden at United Nations Headquarters by ringing the Peace Bell and observing a minute of silence.
+United Nations Messengers of Peace will participate in the ceremony.
 The United Nations Education Outreach Section will hold a global student videoconference on the same day, from 9:30 a.m. to 12:30 p.m., also at United Nations Headquarters.